 Test your site on Pagespeed.
 This will show you exactly where the issues are.

-Similarly, if you try to load up your site with keywords or links on hidden pages that are intended to be seen by crawlers but not customers, that counts as a deception and can incur ranking penalty.
+Similarly, if you try to load up your site with keywords or links on hidden pages that are intended to be seen by crawlers but not customers, that counts as deception and can incur a ranking penalty.

-If another site links to yours, that’s a vote in your site’s favor.
+If another site links to yours, that’s a vote in your site’s favour.
 This is called backlinks and will help you to improve your site’s authority.
 So, if other people have recognized this expertise by linking back, that will help.

 Easy to read